cyphyhouse/Cymulator/README.md

 [![License](https://img.shields.io/github/license/cyphyhouse/Cymulator)](LICENSE)

-Cymulator is a [Gazebo](url-gazebo) based simulation environment for CyPhyHouse project.
-In Cymulator, the same distributed [Koord](url-koord) program can be deployed to multiple simulated drones and cars in Gazebo simulator.
+Cymulator is a [Gazebo][url-gazebo] based simulation environment for CyPhyHouse project.
+In Cymulator, the same distributed [Koord][url-koord] program can be deployed to multiple simulated drones and cars in Gazebo simulator.
 You can test and visualize your distributed robot control algorithms without buying drones and cars!